Internet Use Policy and Internet Use Rules

 - If you wish to download files from the Internet, it is at your own risk.
 You must bring your own USB flash drive or burnable CD or DVD-ROM disk to save data.
 The Library is not responsible for user files or data left on the hard drive.
 All session data is wiped from the hard drive when the workstation is restarted.

 - The Copyright Law of the United States (Title 17, United States Code) governs the reproduction, distribution, public performance, and public display of copyrighted material.
 Responsibility for possible copyright infringement lies solely with the user and the Library disclaims any responsibility or liability resulting therefrom.

 - Displays of sexually suggestive objects or pictures could be in violation of federal and state obscenity laws and are not permitted on the Library’s terminals.

 - The user agrees to hold the Library harmless of any claims, losses, damages, obligations, or liabilities relating to the use of information obtained from the Library’s electronic information system.

 - Software downloaded from the Internet may contain a virus and users are cautioned to have virus-checking software on their personal computers.
-The Library is not responsible for damage to a user's disk or personal computer, or for any loss of data, damage, or liability that may occur from an individual's use of the Library's Internet services.
+The Library is not responsible for damage to a user’s USB flash drive or burnable CD or DVD-ROM disk or personal computer, or for any loss of data, damage, or liability that may occur from an individual’s use of the Library’s Internet services.

 - The Library reserves the right to modify the Internet Use Policy and/or the Internet Use Rules at any time.